 💡Looking for the best places to stay in Seoul?
 Click here to see rates and reviews on Booking.com, and click here for the best Airbnb listings (don’t forget to use our Airbnb coupon code to receive a discount!)

 12. Nami Island – For the Love of Winter Sonata

-Whether you are a fan of Winter Sonata or not, Nami Island is a fun place to be, especially in the winter months.
+Whether you are a fan of Winter Sonata or not, Nami Island is one of the best places to visit in Seoul, especially in the winter months.
 Although this nature-filled place isn’t the best hiking in South Korea, and is thronged by tourists, it’s quite a cultural experience to watch the local travellers enjoy their weekends.